eMeDeCe/eMeDeCe/README.md

 - 👋 Hi, I’m @eMeDeCe ...
 Mariangel
 - 👀 I’m interested in ...
 Front-end tecnology like ReactJs, Vue and Angular (in this order :)
+- <3 I love disign
 - 🌱 I’m currently learning ...
-Ux Ui
+IA :)
 - 💞️ I’m looking to collaborate on ...
 Design and Front End projects
 - 📫 How to reach me ...